amix/vimrc/README.md

 ## How to include your own stuff?

-After you have installed the setup you can create **~/.vim_runtime/my_configs.vim** to fill in any configurations that are important for for.
+After you have installed the setup you can create **~/.vim_runtime/my_configs.vim** to fill in any configurations that are important for you.
 For instance, my **my_configs.vim** looks like this:

 	~/.vim_runtime (master)> cat my_configs.vim
 	map <leader>ct :cd ~/Desktop/Todoist/todoist<cr>
 	map <leader>cw :cd ~/Desktop/Wedoist/wedoist<cr>

-You can also install your own plugins, for instance, via pathogen:
+You can also install your own plugins, for instance, via pathogen we can install [vim-rails](https://github.com/tpope/vim-rails):

 	cd ~/.vim_runtime
 	git clone git://github.com/tpope/vim-rails.git sources_plugins/vim-rails